KaanKoc97/LibrarySystem/README.md

 ## Database Schema

-The system uses the following entities:
+*The system uses the following entities:*
-User: Contains user information (e.g., name, id).
+- User: Contains user information (e.g., name, id).
- Book: Contains book details (e.g., name, rating, votes).
+- Book: Contains book details (e.g., name, rating, votes).
- UserBook: A table to track the borrowing and returning of books(e.g., borrowedDate, returnDates).
+- UserBook: A table to track the borrowing and returning of books(e.g., borrowedDate, returnDates).

 ## Relationships
 Many-to-One: A user can borrow multiple books, but each borrowing entry is linked to a single user and a single book.

 ## API Endpoints
-Here is a list of the main API endpoints:
+ *User Endpoints*
-User Endpoints
+- POST /users - Create a new user
-POST /users - Create a new user
+- GET /users - Get all users
-GET /users - Get all users
+- GET /users/:id - Get a user by ID with previosly borrowed and currently borrowed details

-GET /users/:id - Get a user by ID with previosly borrowed and currently borrowed details
+ *Book Endpoints*

-Book Endpoints
+- POST /books - Add a new book
-POST /books - Add a new book
+- GET /books - Get all books
-GET /books - Get all books
+- GET /books/:id - Get book details by ID with name and ratings details

-GET /books/:id - Get book details by ID with name and ratings details
+ *Borrowing/Returning Endpoints*

-Borrowing/Returning Endpoints
+- POST /users/:uid/borrow/:bid - Borrow books for a user
-POST /users/:uid/borrow/:bid - Borrow books for a user POST /users/:uid/return/:bid - Return a borrowed book
+- POST /users/:uid/return/:bid - Return a borrowed book